vele616/monorepo/packages/jobboard/website/content/jobs/product-manager-event-management-hopin-eLcJH.md

 ---
-title: "Product Manager, Event Management"
+title: "Product Manager"
 location: "Remote EMEA"
 host: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
 companyName: "Hopin"
 url: "https://boards.greenhouse.io/hopin/jobs/4365958003?t=02952e2a3us"
 applyUrl: "https://boards.greenhouse.io/hopin/jobs/4365958003?t=02952e2a3us#app"
 timestamp: 1614729600000
-hashtags: "#ui/ux,#management,#marketing,#analysis,#office,#optimization,#English"
+hashtags: "#management,#marketing,#analysis,#ui/ux,#office,#optimization,#English"
 jobType: "other"

 companyWebsite: "https://boards.greenhouse.io/hopin?t=02952e2a3us"
-summary: "Hopin is searching for a product manager that has 4+ years of experience as a product manager or product leader of a software product, with experience growing products through a combination of big bets and experiments."
+summary: "Hopin is searching for a Product Manager that has 4+ years of experience as a product manager or product leader of a software product, with experience growing products through a combination of big bets and experiments."
 summaryBackup: "To apply as a product manager at Hopin, you preferably need to have some knowledge of: #ui/ux, #management, #marketing."
-featured: 20
+featured: 2
 ---

 ## The Role